Aneri0X4F/Personal-Log/vault/Courses.Sem-5.IDTB.Notes.md

-## Assignment 1 - Explain by observing by surroundings or record videos/ enact.
+## Assignment 1 - Explain 3 concepts by observing by surroundings or record videos/ enact.
+Combined 5 mmin total.
 ## Assignment 2 - take a webseris or videos, explain any 3 concepts from the class discussion. and explain how they are visible